Navisingh2000/sales-predictor/README.md

 Here our objective is to predict the further sales

 ### Following are the steps I followed
-1. Importing the libraries required.
+1. Importing libraries
-2. Making a Simple Dataset
-3. Visualizing the data
-4. Using Linear Regression Model
+2. Reading dataset
+3. Preprocessing(Handling null values,label encoding)
+4. Separating features and labels
-5. Saving the Model
+5. Training the model
-6. Loading the Model
+6. Pickling the model
-7. Predicting the Model
+7. Loading the model
+8. Making request for prediction

 ### Input Image
 ![Screenshot](Input.png)